How to catch Unown in Pokémon Go

 Sadly, no. Unown, like Snorlax and Lapras, doesn't seem to nest.
 There have been reports of consistent, if infrequent spawn points but they're thus far very few and incredibly far between.

-In my area, they've spawned only a few times a week, and randomly throughout the area.
-Once was in the late evening in a nature preserve, though several people braved the dark and snow and caught it anyway.
+In my area, they spawn only a few times a week, and randomly throughout the city and suburbs.
+Never the same place, never the same time, never at any discernable pattern.

 Can you track Unown in Pokémon Go?